 In order to address the legislative change, the following bullying flowchart helps parents and the community understand if a student has been bullied according to the legal definition.
 A checkmark must be provided in each section for statements that are true.
 If any identified section does not receive at least one checkmark, then the act is not considered bullying by state law but may violate the Student Code of Conduct (en Español).
 Follow the conditional ‘yes/no’ logic for the questions regarding the use of electronic communication devices to determine if an incident is considered bullying.

-To report an incident of bullying, a parent or student may complete the Parent/Student Bullying Report form and submit it to their campus administrator or report an incident of bullying through Crime Stoppers.
+To report an incident of bullying, a parent or student may complete the Parent/Student Bullying Report form and submit it to their campus administrator or report an incident of bullying through the Crime Stoppers Friends for Life Program.